 The Ark Encounter theme park in Kentucky is literally built on trillions of dead things.
 This fact would seem to support Ken Ham’s popular response to what we would expect had the world been subject to a global flood: “Billions of dead things in rock layers…” But the fossils that form the foundation of his Ark park tell a different story.

-The rock that is exposed at the surface of the 800 acres that the Ark Encounter occupies is Ordovician Period limestones and other marine sediments.
+The rock that is exposed at the surface of the 800 acres that the Ark Encounter occupies is Ordovician Period limestones and other marine deposits.
 These same rock types are exposed over an area from central Kentucky up into southern Ohio and a bit of Indiana.
 And it contains fossils.
 Lots and lots of fossils!
-Below I estimate at least 1 trillion (1,000,000,000,000) macrofossils and uncountable numbers of microfossils are preserved in the rock upon which the Ark sits.
+Below I estimate at least 1 trillion (1,000,000,000,000) macrofossils and uncountable numbers of microfossils are preserved in the rock underneath the Ark Encounter theme park alone.

-When I visited the Ark Encounter in July I took some time to examine some of the outcrops of bedrock in the park and freeway roadcut nearby.
+When I visited the Ark Encounter in July of 2016 I took some time to examine some of the outcrops of bedrock in the park and freeway road-cut nearby.
 Below are a few pictures I took of some of those rocks showing the types of fossils that the contain.

 This rock has a very high density of a mixture of brachiopods, bryozoans and crinoids.